Forbes & Wallace

 Forbes and Wallace was an American department store chain based in Springfield, Massachusetts.

 History

 Early years

-The Forbes and Wallace Store was constructed by partners Alexander B. Forbes and Andrew Brabner Wallace in 1873 at the corner of Main and Vernon (now Boland) Streets, Springfield, Massachusetts.
+The Forbes and Wallace Store was constructed by partners Alexander B. Forbes and Andrew Brabner Wallace in 1873 at the corner of Main and Vernon (now Boland Way) Streets, Springfield, Massachusetts.
 In 1896 Forbes retired and Wallace became sole proprietor.

 In 1905 the Store consisted of eight floors and had grown into a complex of six buildings, taking up the entire city block.
 Forbes & Wallace was considered Springfield's leading retail establishment.